 Greek tortoises (Testudo graeca) are also called "Mediterranean spur-thighed" tortoises.
 The photos below shows you why. :O) Look at those big spurs (conical tubercles) on that male golden Greek's legs.

 Greek tortoises can have one, two, or even three spurs on each back leg.
 Both males and females have leg spurs, and they are already present in baby tortoises.
-One of my adult Golden Greeks has large double spurs while the others have single spurs.
+One of my adult golden Greeks has large double spurs while the others have single spurs.

 Caution!
 The absence or presence of thigh spurs can not be relied upon as the only means of determining the species.
 Some Hermann's tortoises have thigh spurs, and some Greeks do not have spurs.

-Double spurs on the back leg of an adult male Golden Greek
+Double spurs on the back leg of an adult male golden Greek.

-Many other tortoise species have thigh spurs, most notably, the African Spurred tortoise (Centrochelys sulcata).
-Greeks aka Mediterranean Spur-thighed tortoises stay small, but Sulcatas can grow huge (175+ lb).
-Sometimes people get confused with these two very different species due to both of their names having the word "spur" in them.
+In addition to Greeks, some other tortoise species also have leg spurs, most notably, the sulcata aka "African spurred tortoise" (Centrochelys sulcata).
+Greek tortoises (Testudo graeca), commonly known as "Mediterranean spur-thighed tortoises" in Europe, stay small, but Sulcatas can grow huge (175+ lb).
+Sometimes people get confused with these two very different species due to both of their common names having the word "spur" in it.